Pixoll/pixel-bot/privacy-policy.md

 You can find the full structure of Pixel's Database in its [framework's repository](https://github.com/Pixoll/pixoll-commando/tree/main/src/database/Schemas]).

+## Agreement

+By using Pixel, you agree to the terms of this Privacy Policy.
+If you do not agree to these terms you must not use our service.

 ## The information we collect

 We do not store any personally identifiable data.